 Our reference designs will make it much easier for our customers and partners to use our technology and accelerate their own scalable, high-volume product delivery.

 In May knownthat Apple is Rockley Photonics' largest customer.
-The company's filings said that Apple has accounted for the majority of its revenue over the past two years and that it has an ongoing "supply and development agreement" with the company under which it expects to continue to be heavily dependent on Apple for the majority of its revenue.
+The company's filings stated that Apple has accounted for the majority of its revenue over the past two years and that it has an ongoing "supply and development agreement" with the company, under which it expects to continue to rely heavily on Apple for the majority of its revenue.
 Given Rockley Photonics' growth and the extent of Apple's partnership with the company, it seems very likely that the company's health sensor technology will be integrated into the Apple Watch sooner rather than later, assuming the technology lives up to expectations.
 Rockley has stated that its sensors could appear in smartwatches and other electronic devices as early as next year, which could coincide with the launch of the Apple Watch Series 8 models.
-So, things remain pretty exciting.
+So, this remains quite exciting.
 (Photo by Unsplash / Gijs Coolen)